 What the Pont des Arts looks like now

 When you visit the former Love Lock bridge in Paris, you’ll still notice some of padlocks being attached to either the lamp posts or to the bolts that hold the glass panels together.
-But the most overwhelming aspect of this famous bridge in Paris are the views.
+But the most overwhelming aspect of this once famous bridge with locks in Paris has always been the view.
 The love locks never bothered us but they might have distracted from the surroundings.
 Now that the Pont des Arts is largely lock-free, the striking decor has reclaimed its status as the true focal point.

 The stately Institut de France with its characteristic dome, the impressive Louvre Museum, the upstream views of Pont-Neuf with the Île de la Cité and the downstream views of the Orsay Museum and the tip of the Eiffel Tower.